 Like plants, some bacteria and algae can get their energy from sunlight.
-They all have certain preferences for the colour of light, some like blue, others red light.
-They take over the colour and therefor you can also see red glaciers.
-And that’s why they have different dye-particles (pigments), which can be seen in the microscope.
+They all have certain preferences for the color of light, some like blue, others red light.
+They take on the color and therefore you can see red glaciers.
+And that’s why they have different color-particles (pigments), which can be seen in the microscope.

 This post is also available in: Deutsch

 „Ancylonema“, this alga only grows on glacial ice.
-They colour the ice surface light grey.
+They color the ice surface light-grey.

 Phototrophic bacteria &

-Phototrophic bacteria and algae occur in alpine lakes, as well as on glacier surfaces.
+Phototrophic bacteria and algae occur in alpine lakes, as well as on glacier-surfaces.
 Their preferences for light of different wavelengths expresses in different pigmentations.
-One idea is to use a prism to create colourful projection surfaces that stimulate growth of different bacteria / algae species.
-Presentation of Engelmann’s bacterial experiment for the photosynthesis of algae filaments.
+One idea is to use a prism to create a colorful projection on the surfaces that stimulate the growth of different bacteria / algae species.
+Presentation of Engelmann’s bacterial experiment for the photosynthesis of algae-filaments.

 Institute of Botany (Kranner), Institute of Microbiology (Wagner)